The Amateur (2025 film): Plot

 Taking Gretchen's phone, Charlie flees to Marseille where Henderson corners him in a bar, but he sets off an explosion in the bathroom and escapes.
 He requests Inquiline's help and is smuggled to Istanbul, where Inquiline reveals herself as Davies, the Russian widow of a murdered ex-KGB officer, having taken his place as Charlie's source.
 They trace Blazhic to a luxury hotel in Madrid.
 Meanwhile, Samantha learns Moore has sent Henderson after Charlie, and distrusting her subordinate, deploys her own operative to protect Charlie.

 In Madrid, Charlie confronts Blazhic as he swims in the hotel's rooftop pool, having rigged scuba equipment to decompress the air between the pool's sheets of glass.
 When Blazhic refuses to cooperate, Charlie shatters the glass and sends him plummeting to his death.
 He is nearly apprehended by Henderson, who is attacked by Samantha's operative; in the struggle, Henderson is shot but kills the operative, and Charlie escapes.
 Caleb realizes that Charlie is communicating with someone and tracks down Davies.
 He contacts the Russian station chief at Istanbul and a Russian FSB strike team is sent to Istanbul, and Davies is killed as she flees with Charlie.

 Charlie tracks down Ellish in Romania under the guise of selling him missiles and traps him with an improvised explosive, forcing him to reveal that Schiller operates from a ship on the Baltic Sea.
 He takes Ellish's phone and leaves him to die in the explosion.
 Charlie arrives in Primorsk to spy on Schiller's operation.
-The Bear confronts him, but Charlie refuses to end his vendetta.
+The Bear, worried for Charlie's safety, confronts him personally in a last ditch effort to talk him out of his mission, but Charlie refuses to end his vendetta.

 Charlie is captured and brought aboard Schiller's ship, coming face-to-face with Sarah's killer.
 Schiller offers him a loaded gun and the chance to take his revenge.
-Instead, Charlie reveals he has hacked the ship, steering it to the Gulf of Finland where Schiller is taken into custody by Finnish police and Interpol.
-Moore and Caleb are arrested for their unsanctioned operations, and Samantha announces that the agency has purged its bad apples.
+Instead, Charlie reveals he has hacked the ship, steering it to the Gulf of Finland where Schiller is taken into custody by Finnish police and Interpol, as he wanted Schiller to feel as scared and powerless as Sarah felt in her final moments.
+Moore and Horowitz are arrested for their unsanctioned operations, and Samantha announces that the agency has purged its bad apples.
 After being visited by a recovered Henderson, Charlie finishes his plane's restoration and takes it for a flight.